dalathegreat/Battery-Emulator-Wiki/docs/setup/can_related/can_logging.md

 ## SD card CAN logging

-To enable logging of CAN messages to an SD card enable the `Enable CAN message logging via SD card: ` feature.
+To enable logging of CAN messages to an SD card enable the **Enable CAN message logging via SD card** feature.
 To maximize performance you should not enable other debug features at the same time as it could lead to CAN messages not being logged.
 The format of the log file is the same as the USB can log feature and can be read by tools like Savvy CAN directly.

 ![image](../../images/can-logging-04.png){ width="471" height="87" }